 The result is your portion of the market in relation to your largest competitor.
 This metric could serve as a more accurate representation of your business’s financial state.

-In the online realm, market share can (and should) be calculated based on traffic numbers, and in this case, you can use Semrush Market Explorer’s intel, which will do all the dirty work we talked about in the previous section:
+In the online realm, market share can (and should) be calculated based on traffic numbers, and in this case, you can use Semrush Market Explorer’s intel, which can:

-- Assess your site’s market share in regard to various markets (you can specify the geographical location);
+- Assess the size of your market and your site’s market share, and compare these numbers to various markets (you can specify the geographical location)

 - Get estimates on competitors’ market share to benchmark and evaluate your online performance.

-While Market Explorer is a goldmine of insights for all things market research, let’s imagine Warby Parker, a NY-based eyewear brand that operates both online and offline, wanted to assess its online market share.
+With the goal of exploring the Market Explorer tool, let’s imagine Warby Parker, a NY-based eyewear brand that operates both online and offline, wanted to assess its online market share.

-Here are the key market share related insights you can gather from the Market Explorer tool:
+Here are the key market share related insights they might gather:

-Online, Warby Parker’s market share in the US in June 2021 was at 11.6% — this stat is based on the brand’s June traffic count in relation to the overall market traffic.
+Online, Warby Parker’s market share in the US in January 2022 was at 14.26%—this stat is based on the brand’s January traffic count in relation to the overall market traffic.

-This 11.6% number does not reveal all that much if we don’t consider market share patterns across the market.
+Warby Parker’s 14.26% market share number doesn’t reveal much if we don’t consider market share patterns across the board.

 The Growth Quadrant widget provides a full competitive landscape overview by pulling the key market players and returning stats on their growth over a selected time period.

-In this case, this market share number appears to put our brand as a market leader, a position you always want to maintain.
+In this case, this market share number appears to put our brand as an established player, a strong position for any business, though becoming a market leader is the goal.

 Within the Growth Quadrant, competitors are broken down into various segments that signify their position in the market:

-- Niche players: These businesses have a smaller market share relative to the rest, and their growth rate is low compared to the market overall.
+- Niche players: Businesses with a smaller market share relative to the rest, and a lower growth rate compared to the market overall

-- Game changers: These companies have small traffic volumes, but their growth rate is higher than the market average.
-Startups or large companies entering new markets usually fall into this category.
+- Game changers: Companies with small traffic volumes, but growth rates higher than the market average.
+Startups or large companies entering new markets usually fall into this category

-- Leaders: These are businesses with a significant traffic volume and continuous growth.
+- Leaders: Businesses with a significant traffic volume and continuous growth rate

-- Established players: These are the companies with significant traffic volume, they reach a large portion of the market, but their growth rate isn’t as high as the overall market.
+- Established players: Companies with significant traffic volumes, but lower growth rates compared to the overall market.
 Established brands with name recognition make the most of this category.

 If the Growth Quadrant returns absolute numbers (traffic, growth %), you also have to get into comparison mode and stack your market share up against competitors.